TheRiver/know-your-platform/README.md

 # Know your Platform

+A small, dependency free library for testing what browser your code is running in.

 ![Test result](https://github.com/TheRiver/know-your-platform/actions/workflows/tests.yml/badge.svg)

-This is a very simple library to enable you to test what browser your code is running in.
-This is meant as a way to understand your userbase, and *NOT* as a way to write browser specific code.
+This is small, dependency free library for testing what browser your code is running in.
+It is meant to be a simple tool for allowing you to understand what browsers people are using when visiting your website.
+It is *NOT* meant for writing browser specific code.
 You should be using feature detection, polyfills, and @support queries if that is your use case.

 ## Installing